Information for Prospective Students and Staff

-Our modern HIV immunology/ virology laboratory has 70m2 of new laboratory space, 4 class II biosafety cabinets, 3 refrigerated centrifuges, 2 microscopes, 2 -70C freezers, a 30,000 viral liquid N2 storage facility, 2 CO2 incubators, ABI and Eppendorf real time PCR machines, a Coulter counter and an AID Elispot reader.
+Our modern immunology/ virology laboratory has >100m2 of new laboratory space, 6 class II biosafety cabinets, 4 refrigerated centrifuges, multiple microscopes, 4 -80oC freezers, a 30,000 viral liquid N2 storage facility, 4 CO2 incubators, ABI and Eppendorf real time PCR machines, a Coulter counter and multiple other.
 The Kent group also has direct access to an adjacent PCR suite.
 In addition, we share a new PC3 laboratory suite located within the department.
 The PC3 laboratory is equipped with 3 class II biosafety cabinets, 2 CO2 incubators, an ultracentrifuge, a microscope and a flow cytometer.
 A new Astrios FACS sorter was installed in the PC3 lab recently.

 Flow Cytometry Facility

-The Kent lab has fantastic access to a world-class flow cytometry facility located 2 floors above the lab.
-The facility has a dedicated manager and manages high end Fortessa, LSRII, Aria, Canto machines among others.
-We purchased our own Fortessa in 2015.
+The Kent lab has fantastic access to a world-class flow cytometry facility.
+The facility has dedicated managers and manages high end Fortessa, Aurora, and multiple other sorting and analyzing flow cytometers.
+We purchased our own Fortessa in 2015 for our dedicated use.

-Prof Kent sees HIV-infected adult patients at the Alfred Hospital and Melbourne Sexual Health Centre, the 2 major tertiary referral centres for HIV in Melbourne.
-We have ready access to samples from HIV-infected subjects, which assists our work on ADCC responses to HIV.
+Prof Kent has conjoint appointments as a Visiting Infectious Diseases physician at the Infectious Diseases department of the Alfred Hospital and Melbourne Sexual Health Centre, the 2 major tertiary referral centres for HIV in Melbourne.
+He also has a joint appointment with the Royal Melbourne Hospital Infectious Diseases service.
+We have ready access to samples from subjects enrolled in clinical trials, which assists our translational research.

 The Kent laboratory has numerous ethernet-linked Mac computers with Intel Core processors.
 We operate an electronic laboratory storage of records system, and an electronic lab book system for more efficient and secure storage of data.
 All computers are backed up regularly.
 We have purchased MacBook Pro laptops for most of our PhD students.